we66530/Image_labeller/README.md

+# 🚀 Update
+02/04: labeller_v2.py now includes a feature that allows users to directly select images for import and specify the save location for masks with just a few simple clicks.
 # Image_labeller
-🚀 Update: labeller_v2.py now includes a feature that allows users to directly select images for import and specify the save location for masks with just a few simple clicks.
 ![Model will choose the picture with conversation fit your input](./sample.png)
 ## How to start
 ```bash